 AAUW Champions for Women and Girls as of December 1, 2018

-Anonymous (2), Susan Barley, Elisabeth Bathgate, Loryann Eis, Bani Mahadeva, Eileen Menton, Nancy Neal, Judith Sensibar, Cheryl Sorokin, Anna Stern, and Janet Wert Crampton.
+Anonymous (3), Susan Barley, Elisabeth Bathgate, Loryann Eis, Bani Mahadeva, Eileen Menton, Nancy Neal, Judith Sensibar, Cheryl Sorokin, Anna Stern, Maurita Stueck, and Janet Wert Crampton.

-Anonymous, Alice Bartelt, Marla Kim and Robert Benziger, Amy Blackwell, Julia Brown, June Carlson, Stephen Charles, Kimberly Churches, Yvonne Condell, Kendra Davis, Tena Gallagher, Carolyn Garfein, Jane Goldsmith, Claudia Gray, Emily Hackler, Joan Harberson, Carol Heintzelman, Patricia Fae Ho, Judith Horan, Karen and David Kirkwood, Sarah Maasz, Stephanie Malaney, Betsy McDowell, Virginia McGraw, Marcia Lynn McKenzie, Patricia Morgan, Mary Mostaghim, Carol Newnam, Penna North, Sarah Ovens, Elizabeth Parker, Diane Patton, Ann Pehle, Melody Robidoux, Frances Rozner, Barbara Scanlan, Martha Schumacher, Marjorie Sly, Mardy Stevens, Margaret Stotz, Ruth Sweetser, Paula Tallal, Louise Tolle, Diane Trombetta, Neola Waller, Molly Walsh, Katherine Weiss, Sharon Westafer, David Wood, Krystyna Wulff, and Barbara Wyne.
+Anonymous, Alice Bartelt, Marla Kim and Robert Benziger, Amy Blackwell, Julia Brown, June Carlson, Stephen Charles, Kimberly Churches, Yvonne Condell, Kendra Davis, Faye Dykstra, Loryann Eis, Nasorlah Farokhi, Tena Gallagher, Carolyn Garfein, Jane Goldsmith, Claudia Gray, Emily Hackler, Joan Harberson, Carol Heintzelman, Patricia Fae Ho, Judith Horan, Phyllis Keiley-Tyler, Karen and David Kirkwood, Sarah Maasz, Stephanie Malaney, Rob and Carol Manegold, Betsy McDowell, Virginia McGraw, Marcia Lynn McKenzie, Patricia Morgan, Mary Mostaghim, Eileen Newhouse, Carol Newnam, Penna North, Sarah Ovens, Elizabeth Parker, Diane Patton, Ann Pehle, Melody Robidoux, Frances Rozner, Barbara Scanlan, Martha Schumacher, Marjorie Sly, Mardy Stevens, Margaret Stotz, Ruth Sweetser, Paula Tallal, Louise Tolle, Diane Trombetta, Neola Waller, Molly Walsh, Katherine Weiss, Sharon Westafer, David Wood, Krystyna Wulff, and Barbara Wyne.

 AAUW Champions ambassadors are philanthropic leaders across the country who serve as the faces and voices of the program.